deadmau915/Laravel_Course/README.md

       - php artisan breeze:install (caution with the routes cause the file get overwrite)

 11. Class 15: Admin panel
-   * creating an admin panel to the users
+   * Creating an admin panel to the users

+12. Class 16: Publication's list
+   * Creating a publication's list interface

 ## Contclusion